 Articles from “More Orchids in Victoria” (2002) Lycaste – The Beautiful One by Julian Coker explains that the Lycaste is named after the beautiful daughter of King Priam and Queen Hecuba of Troy, and was first named by John Lindley.

-In a further article entitled: “How to Grow Lycastes” by Bill and Jan Miles from “Still More Orchids in Victoria” (2004) explains that – most Lycastes grow either as epiphytes or lithophytes in nature.
+In a further article entitled: “How We Grow Lycastes” by Bill and Jan Miles from “Still More Orchids in Victoria” (2004) explains that – most Lycastes grow either as epiphytes or lithophytes in nature.

 - For further information about orchid care at Southern Suburbs Orchid Society (SSOS) or membership inquiries, please do not hesitate to Contact Us.